SouthGreenPlatform/rap-green/README.md

 # rap-green
-For general information, for users, please visite the website: http://southgreenplatform.github.io/rap-green/
+For general information, for users, please visit the website: http://southgreenplatform.github.io/rap-green/